 How To Make Delicious Creamy Polenta

 - Garnish, then serve.
-Pour the pumpkin polenta into a large serving bowl, then top with Swiss chard, crispy pancetta, and fried sage leaves.
-Sprinkle with a bit more grated Parmesan, then serve immediately!
+To serve, spread the pumpkin polenta in a bowl, top with Swiss chard, crispy pancetta, and fried sage.
+Finish with extra Parmesan and enjoy!

 Leftovers can be stored in an airtight container in a fridge for 5-7 days.
 To reheat, place the polenta in a sauce pot on the stove, then warm up over medium to medium-high heat.
 Add a splash of cream or butter to loosen the polenta to reach your desired consistency.
 Alternatively, you can add a little water or broth if it seems too thick.